SavelevGeo/open-weather-short-response/README.md

 # OpenWeatherShortResponse.
-A Short Response from OpenWeatherMap forecast
+A short response from OpenWeatherMap forecast.

 A simple app to put a 5 days weather forecast into 160 characters